 The Lead Certification and Enforcement Unit focuses on:

-- Certifying individuals to conduct lead-based paint abatement activities statewide.
+- Certifying firms and individuals to conduct lead-based paint abatement activities statewide.

 - Lead abatement professional workforce development initiatives.

-- Monitoring and complying with related radiation safety requirements.
+- Internal monitoring and compliance with related radiation safety requirements.

 - Providing technical guidance and education to the regulated individuals, public, communities, state/city/county programs, etc. through numerous avenues (email; print; digital; phone; in-person mentoring; etc.).